ilianadosantos/bip39-bruteforcer/README.md

 # bip39-bruteforcer
-Tool to recover lost BIP39 Seed developed by Duckers
+Tool to recover lost BIP39 Seed developed by Duckers Hackers.

 ## About the tool
 This is not to steal someone else's coins.
 This is a tool to recover your own seed phrase in case you have lost some of its words.
 It is able to brute force up to 6 out of the 12 words of a BIP39 seed phrase.